imghasemi/SANSA-Template-Maven-Spark-Intellij/README.md

 Expected output if the configuration is correct:
 ----------
 This template get run the `TripleReader.scala` example.
-The app read the RDF data then take first 5 inputs and return.
+The app read the `RDF` data then takes first 5 inputs and return.
 Here is an example of the output:

 ![alt text](https://raw.githubusercontent.com/imghasemi/SANSA-Template-Maven-Spark-Intellij/master/img/img5.png)